jamesraymusic/jamesraymusic.github.io/lyrics/marie.md

 # Lyrics - Marie

-I've got a girl and her name is sweet Marie.
+I've got a girl and her name is sweet Marie

 [Chorus]
-Ahah.
+Ahah

-I've got a girl and her name is sweet Marie.
+I've got a girl and her name is sweet Marie

 [Chorus]
-Ahah.
+Ahah

-We have been all night and ..., anyone can see.
+We have been all night and ..., anyone can see

 [Chorus]
-Ahah.
+Ahah

-I'm talking about Marie.
+I'm talking about Marie

 [Chorus]
-Marie.
+Marie

-Marie.
+Marie

 [Chorus]
-Marie.
+Marie

-Marie.
+Marie

 [Chorus]
-Marie.
+Marie

-Marie.
+Marie

 [Chorus]
 Marie, Marie, ...

-Oooh, Marie,
+Oooh, Marie
-Oooh, gone the week-end,
+Oooh, gone the week-end
-Oooh, Marie, so you will be away again,
+Oooh, Marie, so you will be away again
-I just to find that your heart is ...,
+I just to find that your heart is ...
-Until has gonna fall,
+Until has gonna fall
-As you recall,
+As you recall
-The moon and all,
+The moon and all
-It's splender,
+It's splender
-All that kiss,
+All that kiss
-So whole and tender,
+So whole and tender
-And the words, haven't you gone surrender,
+And the words, haven't you gone surrender
-To me, my sweet, my sweet, Marie.
+To me, my sweet, my sweet, Marie

 Marie, Marie, Marie
 ...
-Ooh, Marie,
+Ooh, Marie
-You soon gonna be a week end,
+You soon gonna be a week end
 You gonna find ...
 ...

 [Chorus]
 Indeed

-Empty.
+Empty

 [Chorus]
-You fall.
+You fall

-As gonna fall.
+As gonna fall

 [Chorus]
-And you recall.
+And you recall

-Ooh, the moon, the moon, the moon,
+Ooh, the moon, the moon, the moon
-And all it's splender,
+And all it's splender
-And your kiss, your kiss,
+And your kiss, your kiss
-So sweet and tender,
+So sweet and tender
-And the word, that you gonna surrender,
+And the word, that you gonna surrender
-To me,
+To me
-my sweet Marie.
+my sweet Marie

 [Chorus]
 Marie, Marie, ...

-You know i'm talking about,
+You know i'm talking about
-You know i'm talking about,
+You know i'm talking about
-I'm talking about,
+I'm talking about
-I'm talking about,
+I'm talking about